leo-texuanw/Learning/aws/docs/S3_and_Athena.md

   - Must start with lowercase letter or number

 ### Objects

+S3 manages data as objects rather than in file systems or data blocks.

 Objects (Files) have a key.
 The key is the FULL path, which is composed of prefix + object name, e.g. s3://my-bucket/my_folder/another_folder/my_file.txt.